dibyendumajumdar/ravi/readthedocs/ravi-jit-initial.rst

 LLVM First Steps
 ================

+Note that the discussion below is for LVM 3.5.1.

 Although there appears to be a lot of documentation in the LLVM site surprisingly some basic information is hard to find.
 The main source of guidance for creating a JIT is in the example toy language `Kaleidoscope <https://github.com/llvm-mirror/llvm/blob/master/examples/Kaleidoscope/MCJIT/complete/toy.cpp>`_.
 But here too